-Second-line systemic therapy for thymomas includes pemetrexed, everolimus, paclitaxel, octreotide (long-acting release [LAR]) with or without prednisone, gemcitabine, 5-fluorouracil (5-FU), etoposide, and ifosfamide.127,128,141,146-152 However, none of these agents has been assessed in randomized trials.
-Panel members feel that pemetrexed and paclitaxel are more efficacious as second-line therapy for thymomas than the other agents (see the NCCN Evidence Blocks for Thymomas and Thymic Carcinomas, available at www.NCCN.org).
+Second-line systemic therapy for thymomas includes pemetrexed, everolimus, paclitaxel, octreotide (long-acting release [LAR]) with or without prednisone, gemcitabine with or without capecitabine, 5-fluorouracil (5-FU), etoposide, and ifosfamide.136,137,150,154-162 However, none of these agents has been assessed in randomized phase 3 trials, because there are not enough patients with thymic malignancies to do large trials.
+For thymomas, response rates for subsequent systemic therapy (ie, second-line and beyond) range from 15% to 39%.
+Panel members feel that pemetrexed and paclitaxel are more efficacious as second-line therapy for thymomas than the other recommended agents (see the NCCN Guidelines with Evidence BlocksTM for Thymomas and Thymic Carcinomas, available at www.NCCN.org).
+A study of pemetrexed in patients with thymoma (n = 16) reported 2 complete responses and 5 partial responses.
+For the 2019 update (Version 1), the NCCN Panel clarified that capecitabine may be added to gemcitabine based on clinical trial data.
+In 22 patients with thymomas receiving gemcitabine/capecitabine, there were 3 complete responses and 5 partial responses.
 Octreotide may be useful in patients with thymoma who have a positive octreotide scan or symptoms of carcinoid syndrome.
+Pembrolizumab is not recommended in patients with thymomas because of concerns about immune-related events.
+Of patients with thymoma receiving pembrolizumab, 71% (5/7) had grade 3 or higher immune-related adverse events including myocarditis.
 Sunitinib is not recommended in patients with thymomas, because they do not have c-Kit mutations.
 Surgery is an option for patients with recurrent locally advanced disease, solitary metastases, or ipsilateral metastases.